By Denver Cheddie

 Now this is by no means false doctrine.
 No oneís going to burn in hell for believing that God has a perfect spouse for them.
 But it may keep them single all their life.
 Iíve seen it.
 A young lady keeps turning down potential husbands because she has not ďheard from GodĒ or someone told her ďhe is not Godís will for youĒ.
 Years go by and sheís not so young anymore, and still waiting for God to ďbring someone into her lifeĒ.
 Of course, there is nothing wrong with remaining single Ė if that is what one wants.
 However, if one is interested in being married, I would like to dispel the myth that God has a spouse prepared for each person.

-There are only two exceptions Ė Hosea and Joseph.
+There are only two examples of God telling people whom to marry Ė Hosea and Joseph.
 God told Hosea to marry Gomer, and Joseph to marry Mary.
 The first was because He wanted to get a point across to Israel, the second to facilitate his plan of redemption.
+And note that Joseph was already betrothed to Mary, so they had actually already met and fallen in love, before God spoke to him.
 These are exceptional cases, not the norm.
 This is NOT how God normally works concerning marriage.

 There are other reasons why I donít believe God has a spouse prepared for each of us.
 For one, it makes no logical sense.
 Think about it.
 Suppose God predestined that person A will marry person B, and suppose person A marries someone else or never gets saved.
 Then what is person B supposed to do?
 Marry outside of ďGodís willĒ?